Collap/bryg/readme.md

 ## Language Reference

-You can find a language reference for each bryg release in the [wiki](https://github.com/Collap/bryg/wiki).
+You can find a language reference in the [wiki](https://github.com/Collap/bryg/wiki).

 ## Compilation